 The town’s box-canyon setting offers dramatic lighting with heavy shadows that play upon colorful storefronts, lamp- posts, cars, street life, and mountains.

 Born in New York, Roger eventually found his way to Telluride through his music.

 In addition to painting, he is also a renowned bass player and played for Peter Rowan at the Telluride Bluegrass Festival in 1979.
 In the 1990s, he toured in a trio with world-renowned violinist Itzhak Perlman playing to crowds at places like Wolf Trap and Tanglewood.
 Mason also played bass with The Band.
-Painting is music to him, and they both intertwine and fuel each other in an artistic way.
+Painting is music to him.

 “When is a painting finished?
 When it’s breathing…” Roger